jumaluwati/Compliance_Checker/README.md

     *   `MYSQL_DATABASE`: This is the name of the MySQL database.
 You can typically leave this as `compliance_db`.
     *   `MYSQL_USER`: This is the MySQL username.
 You can typically leave this as `compliance_user`.
     *   `MYSQL_PASSWORD`: Change this to a strong password for the `compliance_user` database user.
     *   `DNAC_IP`: Your Cisco Catalyst Center (DNAC) IP address.
-This is required for DNAC integration.
+This is required for Catalyst Center integration.
     *   `USERNAME`: Your Cisco Catalyst Center (DNAC) username.
-This is required for DNAC integration.
+This is required for Catalyst Center integration.
     *   `PASSWORD`: Your Cisco Catalyst Center (DNAC) password.
-This is required for DNAC integration.
+This is required for Catalyst Center integration.

     **Important:** Do not commit the `.env` file with your actual credentials to a public repository.
 The `.gitignore` file should prevent this, but double-check.